Optimism Stabilizes Thompson Sampling for Adaptive Inference: Proof Overview

-where $Z_{a,t+1}\sim\mathcal N(0,1)$ are conditionally independent given $\mathcal F_t$.
+where $Z_{a,t+1}\sim\mathcal{N}(0,1)$ are conditionally independent given $\mathcal F_t$.

 \paragraph{Step 1: Suboptimal upper bounds.} We prove $N_{a,T}\le N^+_{a,T}$ for every suboptimal arm $a\notin\mathcal S^\star$ (Lemma~\ref{lem:subopt-negligible}).
-The argument is a stopping-time comparison: once $N_{a,t}$ reaches $N^+_{a,T}$, the bonus term $B_{a,t}$ in \eqref{equ:mean:rule:0} becomes small, and on the good event the resulting indices for arm $a$ are dominated by those of optimal arms thereafter, preventing further pulls.
-Summing over suboptimal arms yields~\eqref{eq:sketch:mean:1} as well.
+The argument is a stopping-time comparison: once $N_{a,t}$ reaches $N^+_{a,T}$, the bonus term $B_{a,t}$ in~\eqref{equ:mean:rule:0} becomes small, and on \(\mathcal G_T\) the resulting indices for arm $a$ are dominated by those of optimal arms thereafter, preventing further pulls.
+Summing over suboptimal arms gives the pathwise bound

-\paragraph{Step 2: Balancing among optimal arms.} We establish an order-flip (negative-feedback) lemma for optimal arms (Lemma~\ref{lem:opt-order}).
-Informally, for any $i,j\in\mathcal S^\star$, if $N_{i,t}\ge (1+\bonus^{-1/4})N_{j,t}$, then on the good event the next-step random indices favor arm $j$ over arm $i$ with high probability, preventing persistent separation of optimal-arm counts.
-Combining this balancing effect with \eqref{eq:sketch:mean:1} yields asymptotically uniform allocation over $\mathcal S^\star$: